tdcosim/TDcoSim/docs/user_guide_introduction.md

 In order to run a co-simulation using **TDcoSim**, the user needs to provide the following inputs:

-* Transmission and distribution system model in a format that is understood by PSS/E and OpenDSS respectively (required).
+* Transmission system model in a format compatible with PSS/E (required)
+* Distribution system model in a format compatible with OpenDSS (required)
 * DER penetration level and ratings (optional).
 * Fault events (optional).